mcknn/Portfolio/README.md

 Ever wonder what your local climate will look like in a few decades?
 Me too.
 So I'm working on a webapp that predicts several climate variables for any county or state in the US (+Alaska) as well as their 1st & 2nd derivatives.
 One piece of this is a database, and that's done, [here](https://github.com/mcknn/nclimdiv-monthly) is the code to build it (be warned, it takes quite a while).

+A [contribution](http://rosettacode.org/wiki/Zumkeller_numbers#C.2B.2B) to the rosetta code project.
+It's about Zumkeller (if you don't know this name, you should!) numbers, which are integers whose divisors can be partitioned into two disjoint sets each having the same sum.
+C++.

 Here's a [little C++ project](https://repl.it/@mcknn/KnightMove#main.cpp) I did for algorithms & data structures way back when.
 It's about chess!

 A [Java program](https://repl.it/@mcknn/ShrillSubtleFrontpage#Main.java) for text analysis I did for my OOP course.
 The emphasis here was on multithreading so we couldn't use threadsafe datastructures (So I made my own.
 I mean, why reinvent the jetski when you can just reinvent the wheel?).
 Why this constraint?
 Ours is not to question why, ours is just to do or... well, get a terrible grade.